MOLT Fetch

 --pglogical-replication-slot-name 'replication_slot'

 Continuous replication begins once the initial load is complete, as indicated by a fetch complete message in the output.
+If replication is interrupted, you can resume replication.

 To cancel replication, enter ctrl-c to issue a SIGTERM signal.
 This returns an exit code 0.
 If replication fails, a non-zero exit code is returned.